 Part G Access

 Jobseekers - The region’s Missouri Job Centers offer an array of services aimed at making every job seeker a better job candidate.
-Through the website www.jobs.mo.gov job seekers are able to have access to regional, state, and national job openings.
+Through the website www.jobs.mo.gov and the mobile app job seekers are able to have access to regional, state, and national job openings.
 Through labor market information, career exploration activities, job seeking assistance, resume preparation assistance, assessments, skills certifications such as the National Career Readiness Certificate, and workshops we can assist job seekers in the preparation of applying for jobs that match with their knowledge, skills, and abilities.
 We offer access to short and long term skill-building training and employment services, supportive services information, job specific training and certifications, placement assistance, opportunities for on-the-job training, and tuition assistance to build on the knowledge, skills, and abilities that a job seeker will need for their chosen career path.
 Methods of referral and opportunities for co-enrollment with other workforce partners will continue to be refined.
 Collaborating with partner agencies to develop a triage approach to serving customers will increase awareness of area resources and avoid duplication of services.

 The Southeast Region has a Priority of Service Policy that allows Veterans and their eligible